 - Distance between two partners: at least 1,000 KM and must be in different countries;

 - Result which relevance to other EXARC members and (one of) the four themes of EXARC;

-- Recipients write a blog during the actual exchange, on the EXARC website;
+- Recipients write a blog/news during the actual exchange, which will be published on the EXARC website and Social Media;

 - Recipients write an article for the EXARC Journal within 12 months after start of the project;